 Everyone should complete a “Red File” and make sure that those important to you and your life know where it is.
 Having a digital “Red File” is a must if you need to access it while away from home, like when traveling.
-Many prefer to keep original or copies of documents in a safe and secure place such as a bolted down fire safe, or even more safer, inside a bank safety deposit box.
+Many prefer to keep original or copies of documents in a safe and secure place such as a bolted down fire safe, or even more, inside a bank safety deposit box.

 When traveling you should have a copy of all travel documents, financial records like credit card numbers, and possibly needed medical files including eyeglass prescriptions available to you via thumb drive, internet access or hard copies.

 ICE (In Case of Emergency)

 Program emergency contact information into your cell phone under the listing “ICE” (In Case of Emergency) and carry an ICE identification card in your wallet.
 Once you make the card, place it in your wallet or purse attached to the back of your driver’s license or state identification card.
 This can assist first responders in contacting family and friends in the event you’re involved in an emergency.
 Emergency contact information is frequently vital to facilitate treatment during life-threatening situations, especially if the victim is unable to communicate with rescuers due to illness or trauma.